 Students must log in their time worked through the OneUSG system.
 Each department will be responsible for training new hires on the OneUSG system.

 Student assistants will be paid no less than the federal minimum wage.
 Students are paid bi-weekly.
-Student employees are encouraged to have their paycheck directly deposited into their bank account or BankMobile account to ensure timely receipt of paycheck.
+Student employees are required to have their paycheck directly deposited into their bank account or BankMobile account to ensure timely receipt of paycheck unless otherwise exempted.
 Paper checks may be delayed up to a minimum of one week due to payroll processing.

 - The term of employment is on a semester basis.
 Students will be notified if employment will not be extended.